PlumpMath/designpatterns-44/readme.md

 Separates the construction of a complex object from its representation so that the same construction process can create different representations.
 Useful when the order of the method calls to build the object is important.

 ### Chain of Responsibility
+Like a linked list of nodes that propagates a method call until one of the nodes can handles it.
+Always call the head method and one of the nodes will return the handled result via the chain.

 ### Command
 ### Composite
 ### Decorator